Enhancing deep learning of ammonia/natural gas combustion kinetics via physics-aware data augmentation and scale separation: Methodology

-To validate the DNN models in combustion simulations, simulations of a flame kernel ignition of premixed NH$_3$/CH$_4$ mixture in two-dimensional homogeneous isotropic turbulence (HIT) were conducted.
-Similar setups have been used in previous works \cite{li_comprehensive_2025,cai_efficient_2025}.
+To validate the DFODE models in combustion simulations, simulations of a flame kernel ignition of premixed NH$_3$/CH$_4$ mixture in two-dimensional homogeneous isotropic turbulence (HIT) were conducted.
+Previous investigations in deep learning for combustion chemistry integration have employed similar simulation setups \cite{li_comprehensive_2025,cai_efficient_2025}.

-In the simulation, a square computational domain of \( L \times L = 28 \times 28 \, \text{mm}^2 \) is used, initialized with a premixed stoichiometric mixture of 60\%NH$_3$/40\%CH$_4$ at 300 K and 1 atm.
+In the simulation, a square computational domain of \( L \times L = 28 \times 28 \, \text{mm}^2 \) is used, initialized with a premixed stoichiometric mixture composed of 60\% NH$_3$ and 40\% CH$_4$ at 300 K and 1 atm.
 To ignite the mixture, a circular hot spot with a radius of \( L / 10 \) filled with equilibrium state gases is placed in the center of the domain.
 The HIT generation approach in \cite{vuorinen_dnslab_2016} is adopted and the fully evolved velocity field is then mapped to the computational domain as the initial flow field.
 Boundary conditions are set to zero gradient for temperature and species mass fractions, and a non-reflective wave transmissive condition is used for pressure and velocity.
 The domain is uniformly discretized with 512 × 512 grids to ensure sufficient resolution for both flame and turbulence.